quantified-uncertainty/squiggle/CONTRIBUTING.md

-_The current document was written quickly and not exhaustively, yet, it's unfinished.
-[Template here](https://mozillascience.github.io/working-open-workshop/contributing/)_

 # Contributing to Squiggle

 We welcome contributions from developers, especially people in React/TypeScript, Rescript, and interpreters/parsers.
 We also are keen to hear issues filed by users!

-Squiggle is currently pre-alpha.
+Squiggle is currently in "Early Access" mode.

 # Quick links